Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Models of geometric limits

-In the proof of Proposition \ref{simply degenerate brick}, we used the assumption that the end in $B$ is algebraic only to show that the support of $\gamma_i$ is $\Sigma$.
+By \cref{distance implies support}, passing to a subsequence again, we can assume that $\gamma_i$ contains a simplex $s_i$ with $d_{\CC(\Sigma)}(c_i, s_i) \leq P$.
+Since $\{c_i\}$ tends to the ending lamination of $e$ as $i \rightarrow \infty$, if the $\gamma_i$ are finite geodesics then $\{\gamma_i\}$ converges to a geodesic ray which tends to the ending lamination of $e$, which implies that the last vertex of $\gamma_i$ converges to the ending lamination of $e$.
+Suppose that passing to a subsequence all the $\gamma_i$ are geodesic rays.
+Then again since $\gamma_i$ contains $s_i$ tending to the ending lamination, by the hyperbolicity of $\CC(\Sigma)$ the endpoint of $\gamma_i$ converges to the ending lamination of $e$.
+In both cases, since $\gamma_i$ contains $s_1$ for large $i$ with $d_{\CC(\Sigma)}(c_1, s_1) \leq P$ by \cref{distance implies support}, we see that it contains a simplex with its distance from the basepoint determined by $\mu$ bounded as $i \rightarrow \infty$. \end{proof} In the proof of Proposition \ref{simply degenerate brick}, we used the assumption that the end in $B$ is algebraic only to show that the support of $\gamma_i$ is $\Sigma$.
 Even in the case when the end in $B$ may not be algebraic, the argument above shows that we still have a geodesic as $\gamma_i$ in $h_i$, and its support is the preimage of $\Sigma$, which may depend on $i$.
 Thus we get the following corollary.